 If you could see Coffs Harbour from above, in all its rolling coastal glory, you could almost believe that my family’s story is an isolated case.
 But that’s not reality: ice use is much higher in regional towns than in metropolitan Sydney.
-I’ve often thought that part of the problem with a place like Coffs is that it’s big enough for you believe you can be someone, but small enough to severely limit such possibilities.
+I’ve often thought that part of the problem with a place like Coffs is that it’s big enough for you to believe you can be someone, but small enough to severely limit such possibilities.

 In its submission to the inquiry, the Coffs Harbour Council reported that, in 2015, first-time arrests for amphetamine possession had risen by 70 per cent in just five years.
 The involvement of Community Services in child protection is well above the average in NSW, and of the 25,000 households in the municipality, 65 per cent are in the country’s lowest income bracket (less than $750 a week).